 What if you’re given a second chance?

-JUMP explores the impact of survival on those we love.
+JUMP explores the power of second chances and the impact of surviving on those we love.

 Featuring Teri Cowan, Nicki Nixon, Matthew Sincell and Darryl Stamp.

 Designed by La Beene (costumes), Cheryl Cluff (sound), Pilar I. (lighting), Cara Pomeroy (set) assisted by Iris Salazar, Arika Schockmel (props).
 Stage managed by Jennifer Freed.
 Co-directed by Alexandra Harbold and Robert Scott Smith.

 A co-production with Flying Bobcat Theatrical Laboratory in partnership with The David Ross Fetzer Foundation for Emerging Artists.